krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 * [Read what users are saying about USP Pro &raquo;](https://plugin-planet.com/testimonials/)

+**Like the plugin?**

+If you like USP, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/user-submitted-posts/reviews/?rate=5#new-post).
+It helps to keep development and support going strong.
+Thank you!

 == Upgrade Notice ==

 To upgrade User Submitted Posts, remove the old version and replace with the new version.
 Or just click "Update" from the Plugins screen and let WordPress do it for you automatically.

+__Important!__ The `/custom/` directory is deprecated.
+If you are using a custom form template, please move it to `/wp-content/your-theme/usp/`.
+For more information, check out the "Custom Submission Form" section under [Installation](https://wordpress.org/plugins/user-submitted-posts/#installation).

 __Note:__ uninstalling the plugin from the WP Plugins screen results in the removal of all settings from the WP database.
 Submitted posts are NOT removed if you deactivate the plugin, reset default options, or uninstall the plugins; that is, all submitted posts must be removed manually.